AliAsgharGill/NextJS-Learn/next/README.md

 ### If we want to use client-component on server side component then we need to make a seprate compnent that we want to use and import it in the sever component.

 # **Create Context**

 ### we have made a themeProvider component and using it in Rootlayout, so this is 'use client' component and it cover the whole site, so the children client component will not be converted to client component, they still remamin server components.

+# **Client Only**

+### We need to install client-only package to convert any function to client function and that can only be used with client components, if it get called/invoked in any server component it will give error.

+### Installation _npm i client-only_

+### And use it with any component the we want to render only on client side.

+# **Client Component Placement**

+### Try to use 'use client' mostly at the leaf nodes, becuase it convert its children to client components also.